moj-analytical-services/rpackage_training/README.md

 - **Authors@R:** - the package authors and their rolls (more info below)
 - **Description:** - a one paragraph summary of the package
 - **License:** - licencing information (this will have been automatically updated when you added the licence with {usethis}).
-- **Imports:** - all the other packages that your package uses.
+- **Imports:** - all the other packages that your package uses for basic functionality.
 You can specify a minimum or maximum version in brackets after the name.
 - **Suggests:** - packages that are not required for basic functionality but allow enhanced features such as vignettes or are useful during package development.
-- **Remotes:** - if your package depends on another one that not on CRAN, this is where you specify how to find it.
+- **Remotes:** - if your package depends on another one that is not on CRAN, this is where you specify how to find it.
 - **Depends:** - this is where you list a minimum version of R if you are aware of one.
 For example if you are using the R native pipe (`|>`) in your package you would need to specify R (>= 4.1.0).

 ##### Exercises